 As a side-note, take care when issuing the shares.
 There are steps that you can unwittingly take that can potentially jeopardise the SEIS/EIS relief.

 The next key stage on your journey is to seek ‘compliance certificates’ for the investors from HMRC (by filing Compliance Statement Form SEIS1/EIS1).
 This stage allows the investors to claim the tax reliefs – provided HMRC grants the compliance certificates (SEIS3/EIS3).
 The investors will normally claim the tax relief via their tax returns using the Unique Investment Reference that HMRC will provide on the SEIS3 form.

-The compliance certificate application stage is mandatory.
+The compliance certificate tax return application stage is mandatory.
 Without these certificates, your investors cannot claim the tax reliefs.

-There are time limits for the earliest that you can file the compliance forms (SEIS1 or EIS1): being the earlier of trading for four months or if you haven’t started trading yet, you must have spent at least 70% of the cash that you raised under that particular round of investment.
+There are time limits for the earliest that you can file the compliance forms (SEIS1 or EIS1).
+These are the earlier of: trading for four months or if you haven’t started trading yet, you must have spent at least 70% of the cash that you raised under that particular round of investment.